Welcome to Sunset View!

 BREAKFAST AND LUNCH PROGRAM

-Breakfast is served from 8:35 am to 9:00 am daily.
-This time may be extended for students who ride the bus only and only when the bus is running late.
+Breakfast is served from 8:35am - 8:55am daily.
+This time may be extended only for students who ride the bus and only when the bus is running late.
 Breakfast may be purchased for $1.00.
 Some students qualify for free and reduced priced meals.

 Sunset View has hot food service, which is prepared off site and brought to Sunset View on a hot food cart.
 Sample menus will be sent home for your reference once a month.
 Changes will be posted in the cafeteria.